vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 ### Server

-The (central) **server** acts as communication hub between clients and nodes.
+The vantage6 **server** acts as communication hub between clients and nodes.
 The [server](https://docs.vantage6.ai/en/main/server/index.html) tracks the status of the computation requests and handles administrative functions such as authentication and authorization.
 It consists of multiple applications:

 - **Vantage6 server**: Contains the users, organizations, collaborations, tasks and their results.
 It handles authentication and authorization to the system and acts as the communication hub for clients and nodes.

-- **Docker registry**: Contains algorithms stored in images which can be used by clients to request a computation.
+- **Docker registry**: Contains algorithms stored in container images which can be used by clients to request a computation.
 The node will retrieve the algorithm from this registry and execute it.
 It is possible to use public registries for this purpose like [Docker hub](https://hub.docker.com/) or [Github Containers](https://ghcr.io).
 However it is also possible to host your own registry, for example a [Harbor](https://goharbor.io/) instance.

 - **Algorithm store**: A repository for trusted algorithms within a certain project.
 [Algorithm stores](https://docs.vantage6.ai/en/main/algorithm_store/index.html) can be coupled to specific collaborations or to all collaborations on a given server.
 Note that one algorithm store can also be linked to multiple servers - you should only create one in your project if you need a custom set of algorithms.